agrosavia-bioinfo/multiGWAS/README.md

 # Considerations
 ## Implementation
-Most of the code uses the R language.
+MultiGWAS is implemented in the R language.
 However, some scripts that calling the GWAS tools are writing in bash.
-The version of the four tools are GWASpoly 1.3 (R library), SHEsis 1.0 (binary program), PLINK 1.9 and 2.0 (binary programs), and TASSEL 5.0 (Java packages).
-PLINK 1.9 is used for GWAS analysis (association between SNPs and quantitative traits), and PLINK 2.0 is used to account for cryptic relatedness (estimating kinship coefficientes).
+The version of the four tools are GWASpoly 1.3 (R library), SHEsis 1.0 (binary program), GAPIT 3.0, and TASSEL 5.0 (Java packages).

 ## Number of SNPs in Manhattan and QQ plots
 The Manhattan and QQ plots for the different GWAS tools show a different number of markers (SNPs).
 Two reasons explain this pattern.
 First, the GWASpoly software uses four models for the marker effect (i.e., additive, general, simplex dominance, and duplex dominance).
 Therefore,  the plots show the SNPs four times, one for each model.
 Second, MultiGWAS is using scores instead of raw p-values, and scores are the -log10(p) results.
 So, when p-values are high, the scores have a negative value, and because the y-axes in the plot start in zero, they are not shown.